Back to Blogs

 What is the MRCGP AKT Exam?

-The MRCGP AKT (Applied Knowledge Test) is the first component (following the MSRA) of the Membership of the Royal College of General Practitioners (MRCGP) that must be passed to become a GP (General Practitioner).
-As the name suggests, the AKT is an examination to test problem-solving skills and application of knowledge, health informatics and administration, critical appraisal, and evidence-based practice within the context of general practice.
+As the name suggests, the AKT is a computer-based examination to test problem-solving skills and application of knowledge, health informatics and administration, critical appraisal, and evidence-based practice within the context of general practice.

 How long is the MRCGP AKT Exam?